The Old Man and the Sea is a favorite novel of mine, and I try to read it every three to five years.

 6. Most people were heartless about turtles because a turtle’s heart will beat for hours after it has been cut up and butchered.
 But the old man thought, I have such a heart too.
 (22)

 Comment: I believe what Hemingway is inferring here is that food is a means to an end; to give strength for the task at hand.

 7. The brown blotches of the benevolent skin cancer the sun brings from its reflection on the tropic sea were on his cheeks.
 The blotches ran well down the sides of his face and his hands had the deep-creased scars from handling heavy fish on the cords.
 But none of these scars were fresh.
 They were as old as erosions in a fishless desert.
 (1)

 Comment: I love this physical description of Santiago by Hemingway… beautiful!

 8. Why did they make birds so delicate and fine as those sea swallows when the ocean can be so cruel?
 (17)

 Comment: This question reminds me of a quote supposedly by Albert Einstein, which is “I want to know God’s thoughts, the rest are details.”
-There are two ways to view the world; one is as though nothing is miraculous and the other is the everything is miraculous… details are beautiful!
+There are two ways to view the world; one is as though nothing is miraculous and the other is that everything is miraculous… details are beautiful!

 9. It was considered a virtue not to talk unnecessarily at sea… (23)